Possible Complications In Children With Diabetes

 Nerve problems

 Neuropathy refers to nerve damage associated with diabetes.
-Again, most at risk are people who have consistently high blood glucose levels over a long period of time.
+Again, those most at risk are people who have blood glucose levels that stay high over a long period of time.

 Foot problems

-Foot problems, due to decreased blood flow or nerve problems, are unlikely to occur in children or young people.
-But, feet need to be well cared to prevent problems in later life.
+Foot problems, due to decreased blood flow or nerve problems, are unlikely to happen in children or young people.
+However, feet need to be well cared for to prevent problems in later life.
 Podiatrists (people who treat foot disorders) can help.

 Vascular (blood vessel) disease